tsgates/arch-wiki-markdown/wiki/Redmine.md

 Check previously installed gems

 The Redmine devs included Bundler in Redmine, which can manage Gems just like pacman manages packages.
-Run the following command to assure Redmine all dependencies are met:
+Run the following command to assure that all Redmine dependencies are met:

-    # bundle install --without development test rmagick postgresql sqlite
+    # bundle install --without development test

 This should output a list of gems Redmine needs.